feixuwu/document/Firebase.md

 # RoadMap

 ## custom crashlytics
- will add this feature in May 2021.
+ will add this feature in May 2021. here is the official document for android https://firebase.google.com/docs/crashlytics/customize-crash-reports?platform=android

 # FAQ